 The branch's businesses are subject to extensive regulation and supervision.
 Regulations have been adopted or are being considered by regulators and policy-makers worldwide.
-In December 2017, the Basel Committee published standards that it described as the finalisation of the Basel III post-crisis regulatory reforms.
-These standards revise the Basel Committee's standardised and model-based approaches for credit risk, provide a new standardised approach for operational risk capital and revise the frameworks for credit valuation adjustment risk.
-They also set a floor on internally developed capital requirements at a percentage of the capital requirements under the standardised approach.
+In August and September 2022, the PA published its initial proposed requirements implementing Basel III standards.
+The proposed rules set a floor on internally developed capital requirements at a percentage of the capital requirements under the standardised approach (known as the "output floor").
+They also revise the standardised and model-based approaches for credit risk, update the leverage exposure measure definition and provide a new standardised approach for operational risk capital and for credit valuation adjustment risk capital.
+In July 2023, the PA announced a delay in the proposed effective date to July 1, 2025.